Appgate CybersecurityMarch 30, 2021

 When embarking on your ZTNA journey, consider your current IT stack as that will have a direct impact on which architectural approach will work best for your organization and, in turn, which ZTNA security operations you’ll have.

 Picking the right ZTNA security solution is key to ensuring a successful Zero Trust journey.
-When evaluating Zero Trust security vendors, here are questions to think about:
+When evaluating ZTNA security vendors, here are questions to think about:

 - How will multiple, disparate identity providers be managed?